 - Beaver pond, variety of reptiles and amphibians

-- Natural succession claiming an old apple orchard
+- Succession is claiming old apple orchard

 - Majestic maple trees lining the creek